Do I need to apply for admission to the College before I apply for financial aid?

 What is an award letter and what do I do with it?

 The award notification tells you what type of aid you are awarded and the dollar amount.
 Unless you are declining aid or decreasing a loan amount, you do not need to do anything.
-You will recieve an updated letter each time your aid changes.
+You will receive an updated letter each time your aid changes.

 How much money can I borrow?